HYENA-007-CYBER/software_mars/README.md

 -[ScreenShot - 1](./screenshot1.jpg)<br>
 -[ScreenShot - 2](./screenshot2.jpg)<br>
 -[ScreenShot - 3](./screenshot3.jpg)<br>
-- After this i done this command in terminal: [ git commit -m "medium" ] and pushed the files to github
+- After this i done this command in terminal: [ git commit -m "medium" ] and pushed the files to github repo
 - I forgot to take ScreenShot of it and closed the terminal.